kirqz23/flight-insurance/README.md

-# FlightSurety
+# Flight Insurance

-FlightSurety is a sample application project for Udacity's Blockchain course.
+Flight Insurance is a dApp for managing flight insurance policies using blockchain technology.
+It allows users to purchase, track, and manage their flight insurance policies securely on the blockchain.
+Through smart contracts, Flight Insurance automates claim processing, ensuring efficient and transparent handling of insurance claims.

-## Tools and versions
+## Tools required and versions

 * Truffle v5.8.0 (core: 5.8.0)
 * Ganache v7.7.6